JonasKruckenberg/imagetools/.changeset/fluffy-ravens-flow.md

 'vite-imagetools': minor
 ---

-fixes the conditional reveal of metadata when using `defaultDirectives`
+fixes the conditional reveal of metadata when using `defaultDirectives`.